grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 You can migrate from the legacy Graph visualization to the time series visualization.
 To migrate, open the panel and click the **Migrate** button in the side pane.
 {{< /admonition >}}

-You can use a time series visualization when you want to visualize the variations of a set of data values over time, each paired with timestamps.

-The visualization displays an x-y graph with the time progression on the x-axis and the magnitude of the values on the y-axis.
-This visualization makes it easier to display large lists of timed data points that would be hard to track in a table or list.
+A time series visualization displays an x-y graph with time progression on the x-axis and the magnitude of the values on the y-axis.
+This visualization is ideal for displaying large numbers of timed data points that would be hard to track in a table or list.

 You can use the time series visualization if you need track: